spydr1/spark_docs/terms.md

 ### Your use of our Services

-Subject to your compliance with these Legal Terms, including the  "[PROHIBITED ACTIVITIES](https://app.termly.io/builder/websites/a1dd2cf1-0e70-434c-a965-69ee3f0e3c1b/documents/9428520/Other%20Considerations/Marketing%20and%20Promotional%20Communications#prohibited)"  section below, we grant you a non-exclusive, non-transferable, revocable  license  to:
+Subject to your compliance with these Legal Terms, including the  "[PROHIBITED ACTIVITIES]"  section below, we grant you a non-exclusive, non-transferable, revocable  license  to:

 -   access the Services; and
 -   download or print a copy of any portion of the Content to which you have properly gained access,